TA

 Tainan

-Known for its traditional Taiwanese flavors and street food.
-Dishes often feature seafood, pork, and a balance of sweet and savory flavors.
+Taiwan's oldest city known for traditional Taiwanese flavors and street food.
+Features seafood, pork, and balance of sweet and savory.
+Recognized for milkfish, coffin bread, oyster vermicelli preserving traditional cooking methods.

 Cultural Significance:

-Tainan's cuisine reflects its history as Taiwan's oldest city, preserving traditional cooking methods and flavors.
+Tainan's cuisine reflects its history as Taiwan's oldest city, preserving traditional cooking methods and flavors dating back centuries.
+The ancient capital's culinary heritage represents authentic Taiwanese food culture.

 Signature Dishes: